berkeman/glansigt/_posts/2019-06-05-performance.markdown

 This command will, as fast as possible and with minimal overhead, read data from disk and discard it.
-There is no faster way to read data from disk, at least when using a standard file system, and if the CPU is fast enough, **this will saturate the disk to memory bandwidth**.
+There is no faster way to read data from disk, at least when using a standard file system.
+If the disk and CPU are fast enough, **this will saturate the disk to memory bandwidth**.

 On a "standard" computer, we reach a few 100MB/s throughput.